svasandani/get-risky/README.md

 Report issues in Github's issue tracker with the tag #backend.

 ### Endpoints
 Endpoints aren't currently set up yet.
-We're thinking about the following (with a base URI of `/api`):
+We're thinking about the following:

 #### Services
 - `/services`